 In Area 2, the wetlands in the central part are recommended for retention, as they are associated with seepage areas.
 To the south there is a headwater drainage feature that winds down the slope.
 Associated with that is a band of dogwood and willows (Community 19).
 Those headwater features are to be developed and measures are recommended to collect that runoff and ensure it flows south and east into the retained portion of the channel.
 This can be done through collection systems, LID's and grading.
 It has been discussed with the study team, that the drainage from that area to be removed be conveyed into a 30 metre wide open space zone, south of the South Collector.
 The design of this area will be completed in consultation with ORCA.
-It is recommended that the design include natural channel design, constructed wetland techniques, native plantings and leaving some of the natural vegetation, parts of the existing HDF and minimizing grading.
+It is recommended that the design include constructed wetland techniques, native plantings and leaving some of the natural vegetation, parts of the existing HDF and minimizing grading.
 If additional area is required for the compensation that cannot be accommodated for in that southern Block, there are many opportunities on this site for creating wetland, especially in the northern portion of Area 1 and much of Area 2.

-The proposed development is entirely residential with a combination of single-family dwellings, townhomes and apartment buildings.
+The proposed development is residential and neighbourhood commercial with a combination of single-family dwellings, townhomes and apartment buildings.
 The residential buildings and associated parking and roads will be entirely outside of wetlands and their associated 30-meter buffer.
 Geotechnical reports from Cambium Inc. suggest that wetlands in the study area are maintained by surface flows, rather than groundwater sources (Cambium Inc., 2017).
 As a result, GHD recommends the incorporation of low impact development techniques in development plans so as to maintain hydrologic flows to wetlands, particularly in Area 2.

 A sanitary sewer line is proposed along the western edge of the development to service the residents of the subdivision.
 The majority of the sewer line is located outside of identified wetlands in Area 1 and 2 and their associated buffers.
 This sewer line will be installed through an open cut construction technique.
 A small portion of this sanitary sewer is proposed through the wetland buffer and a small portion of the unevaluated wetland (Communities 8 and 9) (Figure 1.1).
-To minimize impacts to these wetlands and their associated buffers, this section of the sewer line will be installed by directional drilling.
-No negative impacts are anticipated on the wetland as a result of the installation of the sewer line.
-The directional drilling method requires no wetland removal and will be penetrated beneath the wetland in order to avoid disturbing the vegetation.
+To minimize impacts to these wetlands and their associated buffers, this section of the sewer line could be installed by directional drilling.
+This needs to be confirmed based on geotech and engineering servicing assessments.
+Alternatively an open trench would require temporary loss of wetland and a wetland restoration plan.
+This could include vegetative matting techniques.
+The final method of construction may require input from a biologist and ORCA to mitigate any long term negative impacts on the wetland and the preferred restoration technique.

 The stormwater ponds (SWM #1 and 2) have been located outside of the 30 metres buffers from the watercourses and wetlands.
-This includes the berms/slopes associated with those facilities.
 The outfalls will need to pass through a portion of the 30 m buffers.
 GHD will work with ORCA and the stormwater engineers on a design that incorporates measures to prevent and mitigate impacts to those features.